Arvind-kumarr/Arvind-kumarr/README.md

 - 👨‍💻 All of my projects are available at https://github.com/Arvind-kumarr?tab=repositories

-- 💬 Ask me about **Data Analysis, Advance Excel, Power BI, tableau, Python,Sql**
+- 💬 Ask me about **Data Analysis,business Analytics, Advance Excel, Power BI, tableau, Python,Sql**

 - 📫 How to reach me **arvindkumar0322@gmail.com**